Tifarahani/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis.
+# Pewlett-Hackard-Analysis
-## Overview the analysis
+## Overview

 The purpose of this analysis is to prepare Pewlett-Hackard, a company with several thousand employees, for the upcoming “silver tsunami”.
 A large number of employees will begin retiring at a rapid rate in the next few years and the company wants to be prepared with the retirement packages, open positions and employees’ training.
 In order to ensure a smooth transition this analysis focuses on the following:

 1. Identify the retiring employees by their title.
 2. Determine the sum of retiring employees grouped by title.